Skip to main content

 December 13

-"First Line Systemic Therapy in Metastatic Clear Cell Renal Cell Carcinoma"
+“First Line systemic therapy in metastatic clear cell Renal Cell Carcinoma”

 Dr. Selvakumar discusses first-line systemic therapy for metastatic clear cell renal cell carcinoma (ccRCC), emphasizing key clinical trials. ccRCC is the most common kidney cancer subtype, with pathogenesis largely driven by VHL gene mutations on chromosome 3p.
 Three key pathways—VHL-HIF, mTOR-PI3K, and PD-1/PD-L1—drive tumor growth and serve as therapeutic targets.